 Our plastics reduction target is also part of the Ellen MacArthur Foundation’s and the UN’s New Plastics Economy Global Commitment, which aims to reduce the unnecessary consumption of plastic.

-K Group is committed to the plastic bag agreement between the Finnish Commerce Federation and the Ministry of the Environment in 2016, which aims to reduce the consumption of plastic bags in Finland to no more than 40 plastic bags per person per year by the end of 2025 (in 2023 consumption was 64 bags per person per year).
+K Group is committed to the plastic bag agreement of the Finnish Commerce Federation and the Ministry of the Environment, which aims to ensure that by the end of 2025, no more than 40 plastic bags per person are used in Finland.
+The background is an EU directive aimed at reducing the consumption of plastic bags and marine litter.

 Together with our partners, we are seeking solutions to utilise production side streams and food waste.
 Examples of cooperation: